straybiker/HA-load-balancer/README.md

 - Car-aware functionality to meet minimum SOC targets by a set time.
 - Configurable modes: Off, Minimal (1.4kW or 4kW), Eco, and Fast.
 - Handles charger efficiency and measurement noise with filtering.
+- Phase switching protection to prevent frequent switching between 1 and 3 phases on days with alternating sun and clouds.

 ## Prerequisites
 - **3-phase electrical installation**: 1-phase is not yet supported.